Ten years of extreme gravity tests of general theory of relativity with gravitational-wave observations

 GWTC-2 included the event GW190521~\cite{LIGOScientific:2020iuh}, which attracted considerable attention as the most massive BBH merger detected at the time.
 The LIGO-Virgo Collaboration analyzed~\cite{LIGOScientific:2020ufj} this signal using pyRing and found no strong evidence for the presence of higher multipoles or overtones~\cite{LIGOScientific:2020ufj}.
 In contrast, Capano et al.~\cite{Capano:2021etf,Capano:2022zqm} reported evidence for the $\ell = 3, m = 3$ mode in the GW190521 data.
 Later, Siegel et al.~\cite{Siegel:2023lxl} reanalyzed the same data and were able to largely reproduce both the LIGO-Virgo Collaboration's~\cite{LIGOScientific:2020ufj} and Capano et al.'s~\cite{Capano:2021etf,Capano:2022zqm} findings.
 They also found support for the $\ell = 2, m = 1$ and $\ell = 2, m = 2$ modes and argued that the excitation of $\ell \neq m$ modes could be associated with the possible presence of precession~\cite{Miller:2023ncs,Zhu:2023fnf} or orbital eccentricity~\cite{Romero-Shaw:2020thy,Gayathri:2020coq} in GW190521.

 Later, GW231123~\cite{LIGOScientific:2025rsn} emerged as the most massive BBH merger detected so far, which also exhibited high spin.
 The PyRing analysis of GW231123 found the merger remnant is consistent with a Kerr black hole~\cite{LIGOScientific:2025rsn}.
 However, Wang et al.~\cite{Wang:2025rvn} reported strong evidence for the presence of the $(\ell, m, n)=(2,2,0) + (2,0,0)$ modes in the GW231123 signal.
 Siegel et al.~\cite{Siegel:2025xgb} also analyzed the GW231123 signal and reported evidence for multiple QNMs, identifying $(\ell, m, n) = (2,1,0)$ as the relevant mode, in contrast to the $(2,0,0)$ mode found by Wang et al.~\cite{Wang:2025rvn}.
-Furthermore, GW250114 exhibits evidence for the presence of at least two QNMs.
+Furthermore, due to its high SNR, GW250114 is the only event so far that confidently exhibits the presence of at least two QNMs.
 The signal is consistent with the first overtone being present at multiple times after the peak amplitude, and, for the first time, shows indications of the hexadecapolar ($\ell = 4$) mode frequency~\cite{LIGOScientific:2025obp}.
-On the other hand, Yang et al.~\cite{Yang:2025ror} reported statistically significant evidence for nonlinear quadratic $(\ell,m,n)=(2,2,0)\times(2,2,0)$ QNMs relative to the linear (4,4,0) mode.
+On the other hand, Yang et al.~\cite{Yang:2025ror} reported statistically significant evidence for nonlinear quadratic $(\ell,m,n)=(2,2,0)\times(2,2,0)$ QNMs relative to the linear (4,4,0) mode in GW250114.

 In the spirit of ringdown tests of the Kerr nature, Ahmed et al.~\cite{Ahmed:2024ykc} employed the Johannsen-Psaltis metric to investigate deviations from the Kerr spacetime using only the ringdown phase of the signal.
 They analyzed the ringdowns of GW150914 and GW190521 and found both events to be consistent with the Kerr metric.